-- A. Master clocks out first bit of BYTE-MOSI on the rising edge of SCK - B. Slave clocks in first bit of BYTE-MOSI on the next rising edge of SCK - C. Master clocks out second bit of BYTE-MOSI on the same rising edge of SCK - D. Last bit of BYTE-MOSI is clocked out from the Master - E. Last bit of BYTE-MOSI is clocked into the slave - F. Slave clocks out first bit of BYTE-SO - G. Master clocks in first bit of BYTE-SO - H. Slave clocks out second bit of BYTE-SO - I. Master clocks in last bit of BYTE-SO
+- le Slave always clocks data out on the failing edge of SCR and always clocks dat - A. Master clocks out first bit of BYTE-MOSI on the rising edge of SCK B. Slave clocks in first bit of BYTE-MOSI on the next rising edge of SCK - C. Master clocks out second bit of BYTE-MOSI on the same rising edge of SCK - D. Last bit of BYTE-MOSI is clocked out from the Master - E. Last bit of BYTE-MOSI is clocked but from the Mar - F. Slave clocks out first bit of BYTE-SO - G. Master clocks in first bit of BYTE-SO - H. Slave clocks out second bit of BYTE-SO - I. Master clocks in last bit of BYTE-SO